AnshumanDash1/livekit-again/CRUSH.md

 This file contains important information for AI agents working in this repository.

+## Before doing anything

+Always make sure you are in the ai-branch in git.
+Check which branch you are on, and make sure it is the ai-branch.
+If not, change to the ai-branch.
+If you are unable to, then do nothing else until this issue is resolved.

 ## Build/Lint/Test Commands

 - **Install dependencies**: `pip install -r requirements.txt`